 Module/Aspect Issues and Concerns Responses

 If others have doubt, I have fear.
 Thank you, Kap.
 Based on our

 What will happen after two (2) years research, you have a sunken town

 of dredging operations?
 That is my here.
 Please do not know that we are

 fear. not just into quarrying.
 Also, you

 mentioned that there are fault lines to

 consider.
 Kindly give us information so

 we can have it integrated into our

 study.

 Hon.
 Maynard Cueto Ar.
 Brando Bulosan (BNRC)

 (PB, Barangay Pulang-Tubig)

 We will find out where the hardest sand

 We are enclosed by the Alag and is.
 Only the top sand will be dredged.

 Longos Rivers.
 What will happen to

 our barangay if there is flooding?

 What will happen to us?

 Hon.
 Allan Roldan

 (Mayor, LGU-Baco)

 His area is estuarine.
 The barangay is

 being protected by that island in the

 riverbed.
 What will be the depth of

 your boring test?
+4 5 4 5 4 (5)(5)

 Hon.
 Marietta Castillo Ar.
 Brando Bulosan (BNRC)

-(PB, Barangay Putican-Cabulo)

-We will avoid them if they have a title.
+(PB, Barangay Putican-Cabulo) Mo will avoid them if they have a title

-The natural course of the river has
+The natural course of the river has We will avoid them if they have a title.

 changed.
 An island is formed in the

 center of the river.
 What will happen

-to those living there
+to those living there Hon.

-Hon.
 Maynard Cueto Hon.
 Allan Roldan

 (PB, Barangay Pulang-Tubig) (Mayor, LGU-Baco)

+(FD, Daranyay Fulany-Tubiy) (Mayor, LGO-Baco)

 What will happen to us with the We need to fast-track this dredging

 amount of water that the flood may activity to prevent flooding.
 We should

 bring?
 We need a protective dike. prepare a resolution immediately.

+[ recount a protocuto amor FF